 - Las Terrazas Canopy: Challenge your limits trying the spectacular Canopy Tour.
 A system of 11 platforms to descend 1600 meters over trees and lakes.
 Amazing!

-It is a always great to leave behind the noise of the city and enjoy the peace of the Cuban countryside..
+Cuban towns are great for leaving the noise of the city behind and enjoying the peace of the countryside.
 Take a stroll with one of the Espíritu Travel’s local guides and you will be enchanted.

 Regla: the Black Madonna and the Sea